 To determine if your air conditioner runs on the R22 refrigerant, check its manufacture date.
 Units manufactured past 2010 offer better repair options economically.
 After 2010, manufacturers have begun using Puron, also known as R-410a, an alternative to R22.
 Before this year, manufacturers used R22 refrigerant.
 Knowing what your AC unit uses will help you make the right decision.

 Note also that while your air conditioning unit may be an older model, it could still perform quite well.
-However, you may have to deal with a dwindling supply of r22.
-By January 2020, the phaseout of R22 refrigerant will be finalized, and suppliers will be unable to recharge your AC system with this coolant.
-Now is the prudent time to start saving for a new air conditioner.
+However, should your unit leak, you may have to deal with a dwindling supply of r22.
+By January 2020, the phaseout of R22 refrigerant will be finalized.
+Supplies will become more and more limited and the cost to recharge your AC system with this coolant will probably be far more than you might expect.
+If you have an air conditioner that was manufactured before 2010, then it may be more economical to start saving for a new air conditioner.

 However, you first need to learn how to determine the type of refrigerant that your air conditioning unit uses.
-Second, you need to know more about the impending R22 phase out and how it will affect you and your household.
+Second, you need to know more about the R22 phase out that took place in Jan.
+2020 and how it will affect you and your household.